Leaf-Agriculture/docs/docs/operations_sample_output.md

   </TabItem>
   <TabItem value="tillage">

-This is an example of a summary for a "tillage" operation
+This is an example of a summary for a `tillage` operation

    ```json
 {